Small schools support

 - support teaching principals to attend network meetings

-- provide release time to one of the school executive to attend network meetings run by DELs with the support of PSLs to prepare for external validation
+- provide release time to one of the school executive to attend network meetings run by DELs with the support of PSLs to prepare for EV

 - employ a colleague to assist in the preparation of the submission.

 Can a group of small schools submit a joint submission?